CompEpigen/PipelineOlympics/README.md

-# Pipeline Olympics: continuous benchmarking of computational workflows for DNA methylation sequencing data against an ex-perimental gold-standard reference
+# Pipeline Olympics: continuous benchmarking of computational workflows for DNA methylation sequencing data

 Analysis of bisulfite sequencing data relies upon processing that generally includes four core steps: read preprocessing, alignment, post-alignment processing and calling of methylation states.
 An impressive number of tools for each of the steps or their combinations, workflows integrating them as well as turn-key solutions have been proposed.
 Despite of this versatility, so far only few attempts have been made to systematically evaluate complete processing workflows in a standardized and unbiased analysis.
 Previous benchmarks either focused upon a single processing task, e.g. predominantly alignment software.
 None of the previous benchmarks covered the complete data processing workflow and was based on a reasonable gold-standard data set.